ideas-lab-nus/vizpro/docs/User Guide.md

 ### List View

-- The `list view` functions similar to the `option list` but it allows multiple option selection and is rendered as a json tree view by default
+- The `List View` functions similar to the `Option List` but it allows multiple option selection and is rendered as a json tree view by default.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/62249192/126523764-c82cf85b-51e9-42b7-8029-77aafe6eab0a.png" alt="drawing" height="300" width="500"/>